henrikhorluck/tdt4140-washlists/README.md

 We also recommend installing the project dependencies in a virtual environment, we have good expriences using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) for this.

 ### Install dependencies with poetry
 We use poetry to manage the dependencies of the python project for the backend.
-To install dependencie via poetry, first install poetry
+To install dependencie via poetry, first install [Poetry](https://python-poetry.org):
 ```
 pip install poetry
 ```
-The dependencies of the project are defined in `/28/backend/pyproject.toml`.
+The dependencies of the project are defined in `/backend/pyproject.toml`.
 There is also a lockfile that specifies a specific version of the packages used in the project.
 We can install dependencies from the lockfile by running poetry install from the `/28/sif_vaskelister/` directory (where the pyproject.toml file is).
 ```
 poetry install
 ```